Preferences

 FPS[1..2500]

-Use this value to determine the frame rate for the current project.
-Cinema 4D uses this specification to calculate all animations in the scene.
+This value determines the frame rate for the current project.
+CINEMA 4D uses this value to calculate all animations in the scene.

-Note: You can also define a frame rate for the calculation in the Render settings (see here).
+NoteYoucan also specify a frame rate for the calculation in the Render Settings (see Frame Rate).
 However, this does not recalculate the animation data.
-With different values (preferences on the one hand and Render settings on the other), this may result in a loss of quality.
-It may be necessary to skip calculated animation times (frames are omitted) or to insert additional images (as no recalculation takes place, this is done by duplicating frames).
+If the values are different (Scene Settings on the one hand and Render Settings on the other), this may result in a loss of quality, as calculated animation times may have to be skipped (frames are omitted) or additional frames may have to be inserted (as there is no recalculation, this is done by duplicating frames).

 Project Time